alhog/Cross-Jurisdictional-Data/README.md

 # ***Cross Jurisdictional Data***
-Decentralized Regulatory Framework for Cross-Jurisdictional Data Integration and Compliance

-**Title:** Decentralized Regulatory Framework for Cross-Jurisdictional Data Integration and Compliance
+## *Decentralized Regulatory Framework for Cross-Jurisdictional Data Integration and Compliance*

 **1. Introduction**
    - Overview of the challenges in data integration and compliance across jurisdictions